kneasle/kneasle.github.io/content/_index.md

 ### Let me introduce myself...

 My name's Ben White-Horne and I'm starting my 4<sup>th</sup> year studying Computer Science at Oxford University (at St Anne's college, along with the other beavers).
-On the internet I'm known as 'Kneasle' (long story), and I sometimes livestream coding on [my YouTube channel](https://www.youtube.com/channel/UCKl0T4IDZC3vUz152hDAzGw) - you'd be very welcome to come and chill out while we build crazy projects.
+On the internet I'm usually known as 'Kneasle', and I sometimes livestream coding on [my YouTube channel](https://www.youtube.com/channel/UCKl0T4IDZC3vUz152hDAzGw) of the same name - you'd be very welcome to come and chill out while we build crazy projects.

 This website is mainly devoted to programming in various languages (mostly Rust), but other than computing I usually occupy myself with [**change